felipesud/hex-generator/README.md

-# hex-generator
+# Hexadecimal Generator
-Hex Color Generator Using HTML + CSS + JAVASCRIPT
+Generating Custom Colors Using Input Type Color In HTML CSS and JavaScript.